 Commonly Misunderstood Referee Calls:

 There are some soccer rules that are not well understood, especially if you're new to soccer.
 The following are explanations for the most commonly misunderstood rules.
+In any case Law 5 Paragraph 2 states, "Decisions will be made to the best of the referee’s ability according to the Laws of the Game and the ‘spirit of the game’ and will be based

-HANDLING is when, in the referee's judgement, a player uses his/her arms deliberately intending to control the ball or has placed his/her arms up where contact with the ball is likely.
-The key word is deliberate.
+IFAB Laws of the Game HANDBALL (Law 12 - Fouls and Misconduct)HANDBALL is when, in the referee's judgement, a player uses his/her arms deliberately intending to control the ball or has placed his/her arms up where contact with the ball is likely.
+The key word is

 •Does not apply to goalkeeper in own penalty area.